linea-analytics/linea-portal-documentation/docs/guides/about-the-scenario-tool.md

 1. **Weeks Active**: For **always-on channels**, set this to the maximum number of weeks in the period.
 For **non-consistent channels**, the Scenario Tool defaults the value to the length of the historic scenario period, but you can increase or decrease this as appropriate to reflect expected flight.

 2. **Min Spend**: Used to enforce a specific minimum amount of spend that must be allocated to a channel.
-This is often necessary for spending upweight scenarios or respecting fixed media commitments.
+This is often necessary for spending up weight scenarios or respecting fixed media commitments.

 3. **Max Spend**: Used to enforce a specific maximum amount of spend that can be allocated to a channel.